emc2/ansible-stuff/README.md

 * Demand and verify client certificates for all SSL connections.
 * Disable certificate authentication.

+### Dovecot IMAP Servers

+A Dovecot IMAP server will be installed on any machine in the `mail` group.
+The present configuration requires postfix servers to run on a machine alongside a Dovecot instance, so these are grouped into the same group for now (this can be changed without too much trouble, though).

+Dovecot will listen for both imaps and pop3s (both over SSL) as well as sieve connections.
+Unencrypted connections are not allowed at all.
+It supports authentication through GSSAPI, client certificates (though this is currently untested), and SASL for regular passwords.
+SASL authentication uses PAM as its backend.
+When combined with the Kerberos-based PAM configuration in this suite, this provides full support for a Kerberos/LDAP authentication/authorization scheme.

+Dovecot uses LDAP for authorization.
+Usernames are mapped to LDAP entries of the form `cn=<name>,ou=people,<basedn>` of the object class `mailUser`.
+These are expected to contain `uidNumber`, `gidNumber`, and `homeDirectory` attributes which tell Dovecot the corresponding user's user ID, primary group ID, and home directory respectively.

+*Note that Dovecot must have access to users' home directories in order to function!*  This is fundamental to the way Dovecot (and most other mail servers) work.
+In a network setting, this is most easily achieved through NFS.

+#### TODOs

+* Test and possibly fix client certificate authentication settings.

 ## Personal Machines

 This section describes the configurations that take place on personal machines.